bencres/blog/README.md

 ## Usage of Materials

 All files in this repository are published under **educational**, **non-commerical** licenses.
 As such, commerical usage of any of these files is strictly prohibited.
-Any other usage is fine.
+Any other usage is fine; credit is appreciated but not required.